 Side Note: Looking for a few new tools to help you save more money?
 Be sure to check out my favorite money saving tools HERE.
 You can’t go wrong with them!

 How Meals that Stretch Save You Money

 For instance, you could cook a doubled recipe using hamburger to stretch your meal.
 If you do that though, you’ll be paying for twice the meat.

-Instead, you could use one of the methods on this list and even though you’re adding food, you’re adding a food that costs considerably less.
+Or, you could use one of the methods on this list.
+Even though you’re adding food, you’re adding a food that costs considerably less.

 Learning which foods stretch a long way is not a new tip.
 In fact, it is one of the frugal living tips from the Great Depression.
 Folks have been using it to save for decades.

 Most of the food items on this list are frugal pantry staples you should keep on hand anyhow which means you should already have them in your pantry.